w3c/wcag2ict/key-terms.md

 <div class="example">

 **Example:** One example of a set of documents would be a three-part report where each part is a separate file.
-At the beginning of each file the table of contents for “navigating” to the other parts is repeated.</div>
+The table of contents is repeated at the beginning of each file to enable navigation to the other parts.</div>

 ### Set of Software Programs